 The built quality of these IEMs is top-notch.
 The IE 80’s certainly stand out when it comes to looks.
 A brushed metallic finish to the outside housing gives it a classy look.
 The cables themselves feel very strong and sturdy.
 Much different than the ones from the CX series from Sennheiser.
 The 3.5mm pin area is well fortified, so its going to last pretty long.
 If that weren’t enough, you can change the cables as and when you feel the need to.
 Furthermore, the sound isolation provided is pretty decent.
 The housing is well sealed, and the cables have a good resistance to micro-phonics.

 The Verdict?
 The Sennhieser IE80s are hands down one of the best bass earbuds you can buy at a reasonable price.
-Furthermore, they are now selling at an amazing 45% discount, making them highly value for money.
+Furthermore, they are now selling at a very reasonable price point, making them highly value for money.
 Audiophiles will definitely love the tight and punchy bass produced by these earbuds.
 They have extremely good soundstage, and reproduce mids and highs very accurately.
 The build quality is also top-notch; making these highly durable and even with interchangeable cables should the need arise.
-At such a discounted price, it is difficult to go wrong with these best bass earbuds.
+At such a value price, it is difficult to go wrong with these best bass earbuds.

 Bass Rating: 10/10 + Incredibly deep bass; true audiophile bass head delight!